 How to Plan the MAMI MFF – Watchlist Strategy

-There are two ways to enjoy the MAMI MFF: one where you have a good idea about what films you need to watch and the other where you go in and try your luck.
+There are two ways to enjoy the MAMI MFF: one where you have a good idea about what the films you need to watch and the other where you go in and try your luck.
 It is obvious in the second way that you won’t need prior seat reservation.
 So, let’s call it ‘the leisure way’.
-The former requires thorough planning and that’s what this section is about.
+The former requires thorough planning and that’s what this section is for.

-The easiest thing to do is to create a short list of must-watch movies.
+The easiest thing to do is to create a list of must-watch movies.
 Either scribble the names on your phone’s notepad or a piece of paper or head over to Letterboxd or IMDb that will also help you track and log.
 IMDb list helps because you also get the Metacritic rating which is, objectively, the only way to judge a movie’s critical claim these days.
 Maybe even Rotten Tomatoes.

 How to Choose Films